garrekstemo/Optics-Tutorials/src/lesson05.md

 # Lesson 5: Etalon fringes and FTIR

+**Author**: Garrek Stemo, Joel Nishiuchi\
+**Updated by**: Joel Nishiuchi\
+**Updated Date**: 26, June, 2024

+## About this article
+This article shows the detail flow and contents of Lesson 5.\
+The purpose of this article is to make it easy to redo this tutorial in the future.\
+Therefore, the following part shows the step-by-step guide to do this lesson.

+## Step-by-step guide
+### Day 1: Experiment
+#### 1-1.
+Explain to the students how you want the lesson to be done.
+- The students and the lecturer need to ask to each other as many questions as possible.\
+(**Reason**: To get used to ask and to be asked questions about research.)

+- Only the basic will be covered in this lesson.
+The students need to find more accurate and reliable information on their own and avoid using the information given in this lesson directly to research.\
+(**Reason**: Oversimplification is used in some parts of this lecture.)

+#### 1-2.
+Explain the purpose of this lesson.
+- Understand the basics of Fabry-Pérot cavities and molecular vibrations.\
+(**Reason**: Necessary to understand polaritons.)
+- Learn how to use the FTIR and how to prepare samples.
+- Learn how to analyze data using programming with Julia.

+<span style="color: red; ">Hidden Goals(not explained)</span>
+- Learn how to use books and the Internet to collect information.
+- Learn how to present experimental results in meetings.

+### Day 2: Searching Information
+### Day 3: Programming
+### Any day: Prepare for presentation

 ## Goals

 1. Learn how to use an FTIR, including the basic functions and how to measure a spectrum